Have you been seeing ads for an app called Yousician popping up everywhere?

 • The app focuses on the correct notes, but there is so much more to playing guitar than just hitting a note.
 Vibratos, slurs, etc., so the feeling of grooving is not something Yousician can teach.

-• Besides the monthly subscription, you need to pay extra to play popular songs (premium+ as they call it).
+• The basic monthly subscription is not enough, you need to pay extra to play popular songs with the Premium+ plan.

 Perhaps, with time, Yousician will become better.
-This review of Yousician was conducted in 2024, so right now, these are my issues.
+This review of Yousician was updated in 2024, so right now, these are my issues.

 Is Yousician for free?